Impact

 Risk and Exploitability

 The CVSS score of 9.8 indicates a critical severity with an attack vector over the network.
-Although the EPSS score is below 1%, meaning current exploitation likelihood is low, the lack of a public exploit and KEV listing does not diminish the risk if a malicious actor targets these widely deployed industrial controllers.
+Although the EPSS score is below 1%, the CVE’s addition to the CISA KEV catalog indicates it is a known, potentially actively exploited vulnerability.
+The lack of a publicly known exploit does not diminish the risk if attackers target these devices.
 A remote attacker can craft a username containing shell commands, trigger an authentication failure, and have those commands executed as root via the HTTP RPC interface.
 Due to the root execution context, any command such as creating backdoors, exfiltrating data, or interrupting services can be performed.

 OpenCVE Enrichment